 Of course, before carrying out any modifications in a senior loved one’s home who suffers with low vision issues, it’s important to keep that person’s wishes and feelings in mind.
 A senior dealing with vision loss is probably facing a variety of fears, such as a diminished sense of control over his/her life decisions, loss of freedom and privacy, and the fear that other people may see him or her differently.
 The individual may also be feeling overwhelmed or apprehensive about what the future has in store, and hesitant to share his or her feelings.
 Staying sensitive to these feelings as opposed to just brushing them aside can make a substantial impact.

-If someone you love is battling low vision challenges, contact All Care, the experts in senior care Ashland and surrounding areas trust, for support and resources at (541) 857-9195.
+If someone you love is battling low vision challenges, contact All Care, the experts in home care Ashland and the surrounding areas trust, for support and resources at (541) 857-9195.
 We’ll be happy to set up a free in-home consultation and work together with you to develop an appropriate care plan to keep seniors with low vision safe and thriving at home.
 See our full Oregon service area.